kopiro/kopiro/README.md

 Before joining Spotify, I used Node.js as main backend language and I've built web apps with React & Redux and GraphQL.
 I also made some experience in IOT using Arduino and Raspberry PI boards.

 I learned how micro-services ecosystems work and dig a bit into dev-ops by managing Docker containers, CI pipelines by building infrastructures in AWS.

+> One of the greatest satisfactions is to create something on your own; my best way to do it's by coding.

 ## press
 * [How I built the SiriWaveJS library: a look at the math and the code](https://dev.to/kopiro/how-i-built-the-siriwavejs-library-a-look-at-the-math-and-the-code-l0o) It was 4 years ago when I had the idea to replicate the Apple® Siri wave-form (introduced with the iP...